-An open source web server architecture that can be utilized in a number of ways, including serving content to the internet as well as encrypting that web traffic.
+An open-source web server architecture that can be utilized in a number of ways, including serving content to the internet as well as encrypting that web traffic.

-An ‘Application Programming Interface’ is a set of rules that defines how to make different software and/or hardware communicate with each other.
+An Application Programming Interface is a set of rules that define how to make different software and/or hardware communicate with each other.
 System developers define specific “calls”, or requests made to a system, how the system deals with them, and what conventions the user of the API should follow for effective deployment.

 A system that allows users to build complex actions with a minimum of human interaction, such as transcoding and copying/moving files, sending notifications to users, running backup and archive tasks, based on watch folders and/or metadata flags.

 A form of data storage that breaks up files into multiple smaller blocks, each stored as its own separate piece with a unique identifier.
-This can help make the most efficient use of space on a storage volume, but adds the complexity of the system needing to track where all pieces of a file went when it’s asked to retrieve them.
+This can help make the most efficient use of space on a storage volume but adds to the complexity of the system needing to track where all pieces of a file went when it’s asked to retrieve them.

 Checksums are created by running an algorithm based on every bit in a file.
 Common algorithms include MD5, SHA-1, SHA-256, and SHA-512.
-Each file’s checksum is unique to that file and is used to assure file integrity
+Each file’s checksum is unique to that file and is used to assure file integrity.

 A general term to refer to services offered over the internet on remote (not local) servers.

-‘Content Management System’ is a platform that can help prepare, optimize, and publish content to locations on the web.
-A CMS will often connect to a primary media repository such as a DAM to access the media necessary for editing and publication.
+A Content Management System is a platform that can help prepare, optimize, and publish content to locations on the web.
+A CMS will often connect to a primary media repository, such as a DAM, to access the media necessary for editing and publication.

 Digital Rights Management (DRM)

 The protection of digital intellectual property.
-This can include the use of technology to prevent illegal copying, or the layers of control applied to media to stratify who has permission to access and use materials.
+This can include the use of technology to prevent illegal copying or the layers of control applied to media to stratify who has permission to access and use materials.